Here's Everything You Need to Know About the Edmonton Backwater Valve Rebate Program!

 No backwater valve currently exists in your home.

-No previous subsidy received for the application address.
+No previous subsidy was received for the application address.

 Be a separately serviced single-family dwelling or duplex.

 Get a pre-approval inspection by EPCOR Flood Protection

 Three Steps to Apply for the Edmonton Subsidy

 1. Get Pre-approval